YODA Project

-The YODA (Yale Open Data Access) Project is a Yale University project to promote open data in clinical research.
+The YODA (Yale University Open Data Access) Project is a Yale University project to promote open data in clinical research.

 The YODA Project has served as a trusted intermediary in a variety of collaborative efforts to make scientific data more broadly available to researchers.
 It is a response to expanding demands for health information.

-The YODA Project is currently partnering with Johnson & Johnson..
+The YODA Project is currently partnering with Johnson & Johnson.
 SI-BONE is also a partner.
 Inquiries for data availability for unlisted trials from these data holders can also be submitted.

 This project is being examined as a pilot for a new way of sharing information.